vasilakisfil/Introspected-REST/README.md

 ## 7. API Specs Today
-Now that we defined what REST is, according to Roy, and what capabilities modern APIs should provide, let's see the specs for REST(y) APIs available as today, April 2017, and what they provide.
+Now that we defined what REST is, according to Roy, and what capabilities modern APIs should provide, let's see the specs for REST(y) APIs available as today, April 2017, what they provide and how closely follow the REST model.

 ### 7.1.
 Our use case
-In our use case we will follow the aforementioned points of the `REST` model.

 Our use case is a minature of yet another Social App.
 Specifically, in our API domain, we have a `User` resource which has other, associated resources, like `Micropost`, `Like`, etc